 In February 2020, the Company announced a US\$4 million secured loan facility arrangement (the "Facility") with SPV.
 The Facility attracted interest at a rate of 8 per cent. per annum on drawn down funds, together with a US\$80,000 arrangement fee payable on the first draw down, equivalent to 2 per cent. of the full US\$4 million available under the Facility.
 The Facility was secured against the assets of Audioboom Limited.
-US\$0.7 million was drawn down under the Facility and this was repaid in full in November 2020 (including interest and loan arrangement fees amounting to US\$113,000).
-As at 31 December 2021 and 31 December 2020, US\$3.3 million of the non-revolving Facility remained undrawn and the Facility subsequently expired in February 2022.
+US\$0.7 million was drawn down and repaid in full in 2020 (including interest and loan arrangement fees amounting to US\$113,000).
+The Facility subsequently expired in February 2022.